BA/Leverhulme Small Research Grants 2022-23 guidance notes

-In January 2018 the British Academy announced the continuation of the partnership with the Leverhulme Trust to support the funding of the Small Research Grants scheme.
+In January 2018 the British Academy (BA) announced the continuation of the partnership with the Leverhulme Trust to support the funding of the Small Research Grants scheme.
 The awards are co-sponsored by the Leverhulme Trust with funding for five years adding to the public funding deriving from the grant made to the Academy via the Department of Business, Energy & Industrial Strategy.
-In addition, the Academy continues to be able to offer some awards derived from funds generously donated by other funders including the Society for the Advancement of Management Studies, the Sino-British Fellowship Trust, British Accounting and Finance Association, Journal of Moral Education Trust, Philosophy of Education Society of Great Britain and the Honor Frost Foundation.
+In addition, the Academy continues to be able to offer some awards derived from funds generously donated by other funders including the Society for the Advancement of Management Studies, the Sino-British Fellowship Trust, British Accounting and Finance Association, Journal of Moral Education Trust, Philosophy of Education Society of Great Britain, the Honor Frost Foundation, and EY.
+The Academy also expresses its partnerships with the National Science and Technology Council (NSTC) of Taiwan through this scheme.

-- UK applicants should submit an application for a British Academy Small Grant and also ensure that their Taiwanese co-applicant submits an application to MOST Taiwan (on its prescribed application form) at the same time.
+- UK applicants should submit an application for a British Academy Small Research Grant and also ensure that their Taiwanese co-applicant submits an application to NSTC (on its prescribed application form) at the same time.

-- For the British Academy application, the UK-based scholar will be the PI and the Taiwanese-based scholar the Co-I. For the application to MOST, the Taiwanese-based scholar will be the lead applicant.
-Otherwise the applications should be identical.
+- For the British Academy application, the UK-based scholar will be the PI and the Taiwanese-based scholar the Co-I. For the application to NSTC, the Taiwanese-based scholar will be the lead applicant.
+Otherwise, the applications should be identical.

 - Applications will be considered by each side, who will jointly agree the final list of successful applicants to receive co-funded awards.
-Information about submitting applications to MOST Taiwan is available at the following link: https://www.most.gov.tw/int/ch.
-Applicants are advised to pay special attention to the financial details section of the British Academy’s online application form (see below).
+Information about submitting applications to NSTC is available at the following link: https://www.nstc.gov.tw/?l=en Applicants are advised to pay special attention to the financial details section of the British Academy’s online application form (see link).

 - There is a preference for applications under this partnership not to plan a research programme of longer than 12 months.

-Please note that in this round, BA\MOST partnership Small Grants must have a start date between 1 May and 31 August 2022.
+Please note that in this round, BA\NSTC partnership Small Grants must have a start date between 1 May and 31 August 2023

 Grants are available to support primary research in the humanities and social sciences.
 The first recourse for funding should be to your own institution (where applicable).